No spam or information selling. Ever.

-The first step in NLP is usually to chop our documents into smaller pieces in a process called Tokenization.
+The usual first step in NLP is to chop our documents into smaller pieces in a process called Tokenization.
 We'll look at the challenges involved and how to get it done.

 Depending on our goal, we may preprocess text further.
 We'll cover case-folding, stop word removal, stemming, and lemmatization.
 We'll go over their use cases and their tradeoffs.

 4. Advanced Preprocessing

 We'll look at tagging our tokens with useful information including part-of-speech tags and named entity tags.
 We'll also explore different types of sentence parsing to help extract the meaning of a sentence.

 5. Measuring Document Similarity With Basic Bag-of-Words

 To perform calculations or use machine learning algorithms, we need to first turn our text into numbers.
 We'll take our first step here by looking at the simplest representation possible, then look at how to perform document similarity.

 We'll consider the shortcomings of the basic bag-of-words approach, then improve our vectors with TF-IDF and use it for document search.

 7. Building Models: Finding Patterns for Fun and Profit

 Through a high-level overview of modelling, we'll look at the different types of machine learning, how to evaluate model performance, and what to do when things go wrong.